Making the Most of Our Goats' Milk Supply

 Step 6: Cool Down

-The canner needs to cool until the weight stops jiggling, and the gauge reads “zero”.
-Then remove the weight and allow the canner to continue cooling another few minutes, to further equalize pressure within it.
-Finally, remove the lid, and let jars sit five minutes, to allow them to adjust to cooler air, before removing them to their resting area, using a jar lifter.
+The canner needs to cool until the weight stops jiggling and the gauge reads “zero”.
+Then remove the weight and allow the canner to continue cooling for another few minutes to further equalize pressure within it.
+Finally, remove the lid, and let the jars sit for five minutes to allow them to adjust to cooler air before removing them to their resting area using a jar lifter.

-Set them on a towel or board in a draft-free area, and allow them to sit still several hours or overnight until they are cooled throughout.
-Check lids for a good seal (there should be no "give", and they should be sucked down).
-You will probably hear the lids " ping" as the milk cools, and pressure changes in the jars.
-Any that have not sealed may be refrigerated and used within a couple of days.
+Set them on a towel or board in a draft-free area, and allow them to sit still for several hours or overnight until they are cooled throughout.
+Check lids for a good seal (there should be no “give,” and they should be sucked down).
+You will probably hear the lids “ping” as the milk cools and pressure changes in the jars.
+Any that have not been sealed may be refrigerated and used within a couple of days.

 Step 7: Clean-Up

-You will need to scrub your jars and canner in hot, soapy water, once they are quite cool.
-(Jars should sit several hours, or overnight, in a draft-free area.)
+You will need to scrub your jars and canner in hot, soapy water once they are quite cool.
+(Jars should sit for several hours, or overnight, in a draft-free area.)
 Of course, you will need to wash all your other equipment as well, being especially attentive to any plastic items (buckets, etc.) as they tend to hold the smell of milk.

 You may wish to remove the rings from your jars and wash the threads well.
 (Some people prefer to store jars without rings, anyhow.)
 You definitely don't wish to attract vermin with sticky jars.